Guiorgy/GitignoreParserNet/README.md

 - we're filename agnostic: the *"`.gitignore` file"* does not have to be named `.gitignore` but can be named anything: this parser accepts `.gitignore`-formatted content from anywhere: *you* load the file, *we* do the parsing, *you* feed our `accepts()` or `denies()` APIs any filenames / paths you want filtered and we'll tell you if it's a go or a *no go*.

 - extra: an additional API is available for those of you who wish to have the *complete and utter `.gitignore` experience*: use our `inspects(path)` API to know whether the given gitignore filter set did actively filter the given file or did simple allow it to pass through.

+  ***Read as**: if the `.gitignore` has a pattern which matches the given file/path, then we will return `true`, otherwise we return `false`.*

-Use this in directory trees where you have multiple `.gitignore` files in nested directories.
+  Use this in directory trees where you have multiple `.gitignore` files in nested directories and are implementing tooling with `git`-like `.gitignore` behaviour.

 ## Usage